 - e) No Selling; No Consideration.
 AttackIQ and its subprocessors are expressly prohibited from: (i) selling Personal Data for monetary or other valuable consideration; (ii) sharing, collecting, retaining, using, or disclosing Customer Personal Data for any purpose, other than the express purpose of providing the AttackIQ Solution and Support Services and Professional Services to Customer.
 AttackIQ acknowledges and confirms that it does not receive any Personal Data as consideration for any services or products that it provides to Customer under this Agreement.

 Section 5.
 Proprietary Rights, Additional License Grants, Obligations and Restrictions.

 5.1 Proprietary Rights.

-a) The AttackIQ System and AttackIQ Data are the exclusive property of AttackIQ and constitute valuable intellectual property and proprietary materials of AttackIQ.
-Subject to the limited rights expressly granted in this Agreement, AttackIQ reserves all right, title and interest in and to the AttackIQ System and AttackIQ Data and all derivative works thereof, including all Intellectual Property Rights.
+a) The AttackIQ Solution, Content Library and AttackIQ Data are the exclusive property of AttackIQ and constitute valuable intellectual property and proprietary materials of AttackIQ.
+Subject to the limited rights expressly granted in this Agreement, AttackIQ reserves all right, title and interest in and to the AttackIQ Solution, Content Library and AttackIQ Data and all derivative works thereof, including all Intellectual Property Rights.
 For clarity, AttackIQ owns all enhancements and modifications to the Content Library.
 No rights are granted to Customer except as expressly set forth in this Agreement.

 b) As between the Parties, the Customer Data and Personal Data are the exclusive property of Customer and constitute valuable intellectual property and proprietary materials of Customer.
 Subject to the limited rights expressly granted in this Agreement, Customer reserves all right, title and interest in and to the Customer Data and Personal Data, including all Intellectual Property Rights.
 No rights are granted to AttackIQ except as expressly set forth in this Agreement.